websurfin/websurfin.github.io/_pages/projects.md

 After transitioning from being a PhD student to being a Masters student, I have found a lot more free time to code.
 So far, I have only been working on this website and a customized LaTex template for my resume, but I am excited to fill this section out more.

 ### Transitioning resume to LaTex
 Back in 2018 or so, I transitioned to using a [LaTex](https://www.latex-project.org/) resume using a theme that I found on [Overleaf](https://overleaf.com/).
 Using the interactive development environment on their website, the live compiling feature, the template repository, and many visits to the documentation, I was able to produce a very nice looking resume.
-It looked nice, but it never felt like I really
+It looked nice, but it never felt like I really understood LaTex beyond filling in content in a pre-curated template.

-In June of 2021 I finally decided to significantly rework my own LaTex template based on the original <> template from Overleaf.
+In June of 2021 I finally decided to significantly rework my own LaTex template based on the original AltaCV template from Overleaf - which I have since modified significantly.

 You can find the source code for the current version of my resume on Github:
 [websurfin][githome] /